Monday, 19 September 2022

 Drink plenty of water.
 I found that I was sweating constantly and you need to be drinking almost constantly to keep up with the rate of water lost.
 There are plenty of water fountains and at Disney World parks you can get free iced water from most of the quick service dining locations.

 Likewise eat plenty of snacks.
-You are allowed to take your own food and drink into the Disney theme parks (with a very few restrictions - check here for guidance).
+You are allowed to take your own food and drink into the Disney theme parks (with a very few restrictions - check the park websites for the latest guidance).
 I'm not a nutritional expert but I'm assuming that a snack like crisps might replace some of the salts that you have lost through sweating.

 Wear loose and comfortable clothing, avoid dark colours and high necklines.
 If you feel too body conscious to even think about wearing shorts then there's no need, there are honestly people of all shapes and sizes in the theme parks.
 But I wouldn't recommend skirts unless you aren't planning on going on any of the faster rides!